haatos/goshipit/readme.md

 ```

 The handler must be enclosed with the name of the example component as comment on both sides of the handler's function(s).

+## CLI

+To install the goship.it CLI, run `go install github.com/haatos/goshipit/cmd/gsi`, or clone the repository and build it yourself: `go build -o gsi cmd/gsi/main.go`.

+### Usage

+Add components by running `gsi add button`.
+Components are added to _internal/views/components_ folder.

+To see a list of all (and installed components) run `gsi list`.

+To remove a component, run `gsi remove button`.